Learning Variable Impedance Skills from Demonstrations with Passivity Guarantee: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, a framework is proposed for variable impedance control learning from demonstration.
-The performance of the proposed framework is investigated using the demonstrated examples in a manually designed dateset.
-The experimental results confirm the effectiveness of the proposed method.
+This paper proposes a framework for learning variable impedance control from demonstrations with guaranteed passivity.
+The performance of the proposed framework is evaluated using examples from manually designed datasets and a real robot massage task.
+The experimental results confirm the effectiveness of the method.
+However, the current tasks are limited to a fixed dummy, and future work will focus on incorporating variable end poses with real human subjects.